Colorado 20 year-old killed after rock thrown at car

 JEFFERSON COUNTY, Colo.
-(KDVR) — Police say they’ve found a pickup truck and identified its owner in connection to a string of crimes Wednesday night that resulted in the death of a 20-year-old after she was struck and killed by a large rock while driving.
+(KDVR) — Investigators are still looking for whomever was involved in a string of crimes Wednesday night that resulted in the death of a 20-year-old after she was struck and killed by a large rock while driving.

 The crimes happened Wednesday night starting at 10 p.m.